rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 #### Custom Global Permissions

-Rather than assigning users the default global permissions of `Administrator` or `Standard User`, you can assign them _custom permissions_.
-Custom permissions are sets of global permissions composed of individual _permissions_ that you select.
+Rather than assigning users the default global permissions of `Administrator` or `Standard User`, you can assign them a custom set of permissions.

-_Permissions_ are individual access rights that you can assign to a custom global permissions.
+_Permissions_ are individual access rights that you can assign when selecting a custom permission for a user.

-Custom permissions are convenient for providing users with narrow or specialized access to Rancher.
-See the [table](#global-permissions-reference) below for a list of individual permissions available.
+Using custom permissions is convenient for providing users with narrow or specialized access to Rancher.
+See the [table below](#global-permissions-reference) for a list of individual permissions available.

 #### Global Permissions Reference